krzysg/ModernCMakeTemplate/README.md

 ```

 ### I want to use LibA and LibB as a subproject
 The whole ModernCMakeTemplate project is a example of that case.
-Main cpp file `src/main.cpp` is using LibA and LibB.
+Main cpp file `src/main.cpp` is using `LibA` and `LibB`.
 To build project run:
 ```
 # create build directory and enter it